mvigneshtuty/Spring-Integration/HelloSpringIntegration/Readme.md

 #Hello World Demo

+This sample hello world project helps to understand the basics of spring integration framework.

-This project contains two applications
+Inside this project we have two applications

 1) HelloWorldDemoApp
 2) GateWayProxyDemoApp